yatinj30/flutter-boilerplate/README.md

 ## Getting Started

 This project is boiler plate code for a Flutter application.
-It includes basic functionalities such as API calling using dio, shared preferences, how to use screenutil, etc.
+It includes basic functionalities such as API calling using dio, localization using get, shared preferences, how to use screenutil, etc.

 A few resources to get you started if this is your first Flutter project: